Last Updated and Effective as of: June 30, 2023

 Information We Collect Automatically

-When children visit our Kids Sites, anonymous, aggregate, and de-identified information may be collected automatically.
-We use this information to make our Kids Sites more interesting and useful to children and for various purposes related to our business, including maintaining, securing and analyzing our Kids Sites.
+When children visit our Kids Sites, certain information may be collected automatically.
+We use this information to maintain, secure, analyze and improve our Kids Sites.

 Information collected automatically includes:

-- Navigation information – what users do on our Site, sometimes where they came from
+· Navigation information – what users do on our Site, sometimes the website they came from

-- General systems, browser, domain and service provider information
+· General systems, browser, domain and internet service provider information

 The technology used to automatically collect this information includes:

-- Local storage: Local storage or local shared objects, such as "Flash cookies," may be stored on a computer or device through a media player or other software installed on that computer or device.
+· Local storage: Local storage or local shared objects, such as Unity 3D WebGL Cache, may be stored on a computer or device through a media player or other software installed on that computer or device.
 Local storage and local shared objects help us recognize users when they come back.
 They are often used in activities like games, to store scores or progress.

 These tools may allow us to assign a unique number to our child users, but this number will not be used to track child users across different, unaffiliated web sites.